iworks/kpir/readme.txt

 == Screenshots ==

 == Changelog ==

+Project maintained on GitHub at [iworks/kpir](https://github.com/iworks/kpir).

+= 1.0.2 - 2025-03-xx =
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.5.
+* The plugin repository has been moved to GitHub.

 = 1.0.2 - 2025-02-22 =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.5.